knightazura/ghost-sdk/Grunt-Toolkit.md

 If you have a fresh repo and are running `grunt` for the first time, you'll need to run `grunt init` rather than just `grunt` as this also installs bourbon.
 This only has to be done once on a repo.

+## Preparing to deploy into production with `grunt prod`

+The `grunt prod` task goes one step beyond the default `grunt` task and minifies the Ghost JavaScript source for production via an additional [uglify](https://github.com/mishoo/UglifyJS2) task.
+The production assets are included in releases, this task is only needed for people running directly from GitHub

 ## Testing with `grunt validate`

 `grunt validate` runs all of Ghost's test suites: jsLint, unit tests (mocha), integration tests (mocha with DB access), api functional tests (mocha) and interface functional tests (CasperJS).